camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/02-programming-model.md

 ### Bootstrapping a process engine

 You can use a Spring application context Xml file for bootstrapping the process engine.
-You can bootstrap both application-managed and container-managed process enginges through Spring.
+You can bootstrap both application-managed and container-managed process engines through Spring.

 #### Bootstrapping an application-managed Process Engine